mxx8813/Employee_Attrition/README.md

 ## Technology and Tools
-Jupyter Notebook to support interactive data preprocessing Pandas library for inspecting and cleaning the raw data Sqlalchemy for connecting data to the ML model Scikit-learn to build machine learning models
+Jupyter Notebook to support interactive data preprocessing Pandas library for inspecting and cleaning the raw data Psycopg2 for connecting data to the ML model Scikit-learn to build machine learning models
 Tableau for analysing and visualizations
 Google Slides for a presentation